Skip to Main Content

 • Won summary judgment for a client in fraudulent transfer litigation arising from a fraudulent sale of a business.

-• Represented clients in dozens of EEOC proceedings and state and federal courts concerning all aspects of the employment relationship, including allegations of discrimination and retaliation, violations of state wage and hour acts, and breaches of contracts.
+• Represented clients in dozens of EEOC proceedings and state and federal courts concerning all aspects of the employment relationship, including class action claims, allegations of discrimination and retaliation, violations of state wage and hour acts, and breaches of contracts.

 • Advised clients regarding day-to-day personnel actions such as hiring, discipline, and termination.